 Entrance awards are made to students entering Mount Saint Vincent directly from high school, except where specifically noted otherwise.
 Students entering from high school do not require a separate scholarship application form but may want to include a résumé of experience or letter of explanation to further indicate their suitability.
 Entrance awards are made for one year only and are not automatically renewable.
 Students are evaluated annually and scholarship decisions are made according to their most recent academic results.
-Students holding entrance awards and completing their first year of studies at Mount Saint Vincent University are assessed for further scholarship awards according to the in-course scholarship criteria described on page 49.
+Students holding entrance awards and completing their first year of studies at Mount Saint Vincent University are assessed for further scholarship awards according to the incourse scholarship criteria.
 It is possible that awards may be awarded for the same value, increased, lowered, or discontinued.
 It is also possible for a student who did not have an entrance scholarship to earn one in subsequent years as an in-course student.